-Try taking two steps back.
 Can you imagine trying to learn to drive the first time by immediately going onto the freeway?
 (I can: I had a friend who said she was sure I could learn to drive a stick shift on the first try on a highway.
 Are we all very lucky no one died?
 Yes, yes we are.
 Was that outrageously stupid?
 Yes, yes it was.)
 You would probably be far smarter than to try and do something like that.
 Instead, you'd start in a class, or in a driveway or on side streets.
-And if, when it came time where being on the highway felt right, then you tried it and were freaking out or clearly not yet able to do it well, you'd probably be a smartypants and head back to those sidestreets again.
+And if, when it came time where being on the highway felt right, then you tried it and were freaking out or clearly not yet able to do it well, you'd probably head back to those sidestreets again until you felt differently.

 We don't all have the same idea or experience -- even from one relationship to another -- of sexual progression.
 In other words, not everyone sees one given activity as going this far, and another as going further.
 Whatever your own idea is of how far you and someone else have taken things, try just stepping it two steps back on that line and sticking there for a little while until you feel like moving to whatever your next-step-forward is feels like the right pace.